On the consistency of Constraints in Matter Field Theories: Constraints in Matter Field Theories

-ensures the complete antisymmetry of the spin, this form of the spin with the energy and also with the current is such that the conservation laws (\ref{current}), (\ref{energy}) and (\ref{spin}) are verified.
+ensuring the complete antisymmetry of the spin, and the spin and the energy with the current are such that conservation laws (\ref{current}), (\ref{energy}) and (\ref{spin}) are verified.

-For the counting of degrees of freedom, the subsidiary condition (\ref{fermiconstraint}) already provides the necessary constraints that bring it to the correct amount; however, the condition of complete antisymmetry of the spin (\ref{fermicondition}) has its only independent contraction given by $V_{\rho}D^{\rho}V^{\ast}_{\theta}+V^{\ast}_{\rho}D^{\rho}V_{\theta}=0$ after that the subsidiary condition is taken into account: this means that beyond the subsidiary condition, the conditions $V_{\rho}D^{\rho}V^{\ast}_{\theta}+V^{\ast}_{\rho}D^{\rho}V_{\theta}=0$, not to mention the uncontracted condition (\ref{fermicondition}), will provide further constraints that will decrease the counting of degrees of freedom to less than those that are needed to define the matter vector field.
+For the counting of degrees of freedom, the subsidiary condition in (\ref{fermifieldequation}) already provides the necessary constraints that ensure the right amount of degrees of freedom; but the condition of complete antisymmetry of the spin in (\ref{fspin}) has its only independent contraction given by $V_{\rho}D^{\rho}V^{\ast}_{\theta}+V^{\ast}_{\rho}D^{\rho}V_{\theta}=0$ independent on the subsidiary condition: hence beyond the constraints provided by the subsidiary condition, also $V_{\rho}D^{\rho}V^{\ast}_{\theta}+V^{\ast}_{\rho}D^{\rho}V_{\theta}=0$, not to mention the uncontracted conditions (\ref{fspin}), provide further constraints decreasing the amount of degrees of freedom to less than the $3$ degrees of freedom needed to define the matter vector field as it should.
+So problems in the number of the degrees of freedom arise.

-Thus the inconsistencies of matter vector field do not regard the structure of the field equations, but the counting of the degrees of freedom, which is different but not less important a disease.